naistangz/Technical_Training/docs/Week9_Networking/README.md

 **Using a reverse proxy to circumvent proxies which filter using blacklists using services designed to proxy information from a non-blacklisted location**

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/CPT-Proxy.svg/800px-CPT-Proxy.svg.png">

+## What is Secure Shell (SSH)?
+- A network protocol for operating network services securely over an unsecured network.
+- A method for secure remote login from one computer to another (VM)
+- SSH protocol uses encryption to secure the connection between a client and a server.

+## What is an ephemeral port?
+-